 Stay in the Old Town to be close to shops and restaurants, and to experience the charm of this historic area with its narrow streets sloping down to the harbour.
 Though it’s the “busiest” and most condensed area of Kalkan, places here have all the authentic appeal you would expect from this higher-end resort.
 Look for historic villas, available as apartments or entire houses.
-The Old Town is more affordable than Kisla and Komusluk.
 Sea views are beautiful from here, though they lack the elevated vantage points of Ortaalan or Kiziltas, and pools (if available) tend to be smaller than in some of the villas further up the hill.

 The largest area of Kalkan, Ortaalan’s main selling points are its proximity to the main supermarkets, shops and banks and the Thursday market, often coupled with elevated sea views.
 Since the council offices and main banks moved up from the Old Town a few years ago, Ortaalan is now considered to many to be the "New Town" area of Kalkan.
-A 5/10-minute walk, or short taxi-ride, from the Old Town and all its amenities, Ortaalan gets a lot of sun, and is less crowded than the Old Town/City Centre.
-Many apartments here boast sea-view balconies and swimming pools... some newer apartments blocks have been designed with individual private pools per apartments.
+A 5/10-minute walk, or short taxi-ride, from the Old Town and all its amenities, Ortaalan gets a lot of sun, and is less crowded than the Old Town.
+Many villas and apartments here boast sea-view balconies and swimming pools... some newer apartments blocks have been designed with individual private pools per apartments.

-With its Blue Flag- awarded beach, Kisla offers breathtaking island views and luxury accommodation options.
-Accordingly, it’s more expensive than neighbouring districts.
-Most villas are spacious, detached, and boast private pools and balconies.
+With its edge-of-the-bay location, Kisla offers breathtaking island views, superb sunsets, and luxury accommodation options.
+Most villas are spacious and detached, and boast private pools and balconies.
 Visitors to Kisla can reach the Old Town with ease – choose between a 10-minute water-taxi ride, 3 minutes by “normal” taxi, or a scenic 20-minute walk.
 Kisla also has a smattering of its own shops and restaurants, but overwhelmingly, it’s a quiet, secluded alternative to Kalkan Old Town.

-Considered by many to be the "premium" location, Komurluk boasts glorious harbour views, and is a 15-minute walk, or 3-minute taxi ride from Kalkan Old Town.
-Like Kisla, it’s one of the more exclusive areas, so accommodation is at the luxury end.
+Considered by many to be the "premium" location, Komurluk boasts glorious harbour views, and is a 10-minute walk, or 2-minute taxi ride from Kalkan Old Town.
+Befitting its status as one of the more exclusive areas, accommodation tends to be at the luxury end.
 Villas here are large-scale homes from home, with all amenities, including balconies and pools. there are also one or two small apartment blocks.
 Komurluk is exceptionally quiet and peaceful, and has its own beach club offering watersports and a restaurant.

 More affordable than Kisla and Komurluk, Kalamar Bay’s accommodation has similar appeal to the villas of the Old Town.
-Places here are historic, and more compact and condensed than in the outlying areas.
+Places here vary from are historic to modern, and more compact and condensed than in the outlying areas.
 Though it lacks Ortalaan’s elevated sea views, Kalamar Bay is within easy reach of the water and is still a stunningly picturesque location.
 Kalamar Bay is a 5-minute taxi ride from the Old Town.
 The walk is 20 minutes, involving a steep hill on the way back.
 Kalamar Bay also boasts several of its own appealing restaurants and bars.